MT-Maverick/Enviro363RecycleApp/README.md

 # Run Application:

-To Run the application go to the src/main folder then run:
+To Run the application go to the src/main folder then type:

 mvn spring-boot:run